brampat/brampat.github.io/presentation/meme_ai.md

 * Here's a really hard machine learning data-set
 * While Google still needs our help with traffic lights, busses & boats, there are much harder Machine Learning sets to crack.
-* Humans are clearly beating Machine Learning in recognizing cakes from dogs
+* Humans are still better at recognizing cakes from dogs
 * But we're not always better at detecting things (next slide)

 --